 You can’t afford to solely rely on your analytics team to help you understand where your business is at and why.
 Dashboards can save you a ton of time – and keep your business on its toes.

 But despite their utility, several nagging myths may be keeping you from taking the plunge and letting a dashboard help guide your organization.

-Let’s dispel a few of these and make it easier for you to find an effective KPI dashboard, shall we?
+Let’s dispel a few of these and make it easier for you to find an effective custom KPI dashboard, shall we?

 Any dashboard worth your time won’t be.

-While some solutions may indeed take weeks or months to implement, others (like Databox!) can be connected much faster.
+While some dashboard reporting software may indeed take weeks or months to implement, others (like Databox!) can be connected much faster.
 When selecting a KPI dashboard vendor, make sure you’re clear about what data sources you’ll want to connect, as well as which metrics are important to you and your business.
 That way, you can select a vendor that gives you the most seamless integrations so implementation won’t be a pain.

 As is generally the case, the devil is in the details.
 Pre-work is critical to make sure your implementation goes smoothly, and, even more importantly, that you’re introducing something that will have real value for your team.
 You’ve got to have a firm grasp on what it is you’re trying to measure and accomplish before you start trying to shoehorn data into a dashboard.
 You’ve also got to understand, specifically, which problems you want to solve for your business.
 For example, how deeply do you want to be able to dig?
 It also helps to be clear on whether you want to access your dashboard on your desktop, on mobile or both.
 (But more on that later.)